doopath/PasswordManager/README.md

 doopass --get-value <name> <password?>
 ```

 You can add and get a value from the global store.
-The *name* parameter is something like key which be used later to get the set value.
+The *name* parameter is a key which be used later to get the set value.
 You also have an ability to pass or not your password as an argument.
 If you don't, the **PasswordManager** ask you to enter it (the password won't be shown).